Ethical Grid?

 Moral managers are different.
 They run their thoughts and plans through another filter before making a decision.
 They ask, “Is what I’m doing fair to others?
 Is it just?”

 My definition of an ethical grid flows from that.
-To me, an ethical grid is an electric industry in which the rights and responsibilities of utilities are carefully and properly balanced with legitimate interests of power consumers, the environment and society at large.
+To me, an ethical grid is an electric industry in which the rights and responsibilities of utilities are carefully and properly balanced with legitimate interests of consumers, the environment and society at large.

 What does that mean when it comes to efficiency?
 You might think it would be hard to argue against EE.
 After all, it helps customers reduce their electric bills, and it trims both the use of fossil fuels and the emissions that result from using them.